BDLDev/bdlauncher/docs/Contributing.md

 #### Link

-Prefer to use relative link insteads of absolute link
+* Prefer to use relative link insteads of absolute link
+* Use explicit &lt;br/&gt; insteads of invisible character
+* Prefer to use table for commands description